Can You Negotiate Mortgage Rates With Your Lender?

 5. Negotiate with your lender

-6. Consider locking in the interest rate
+6. Consider locking in your interest rate

-Things to know about negotiating mortgage fees
+What to know about negotiating mortgage fees

-|Mortgage fees and typical costs|
+Standard mortgage fees and their typical costs

 |Fee type||How much?|

 |Loan origination fee|| |

 |Pest inspection fee|| |

 Fees that can’t be negotiated

-- Get everything in writing.
+6. Get everything in writing.
 Make sure you review the terms on each lender’s loan estimate.
 This will position you to negotiate better mortgage rates with one lender over another.